-Minor Puppy Class (correctly inoculated puppies up to 6 months) optional Puppy Class (from 6 to 9 months) optional Junior Class (from 9 to 18 months) compulsory Veteran Class (from 8 years and over) compulsory c.
-Optional Best of Sex competition d.
+- Minor Puppy Class - Puppy Class - Junior Class - Veteran Class (correctly inoculated puppies up to 6 months) (from 6 to 9 months) (from 9 to 18 months) (from 8 years and over) optional optional compulsory compulsory Class in which the FCI-CACIB-J can be awarded: - Junior Class (from 9 to 18 months) compulsory Class in which the FCI-CACIB-V can be awarded : - Veteran Class (from 8 years and over) compulsory Sequence of judging f.
+Optional Best of Sex competition g.
 Optional Collective Groups/Competitions